Hello forties/fifty somethings, meet the sixties/seventy somethings

 The fodder for this blog has come from Facebook, my social media fix this morning gave me the inspiration to write this.
 As women, we always feel the need to improve ourselves.
 I was not any different than the forty to fifties somethings age group that are doing the same things as us back then.
 Self-help books, listening to tapes, and attending seminars, I did it all.
 I followed diet trends, was always looking to lose those extra pounds and although I never really got into jogging, I did walk.
 I could walk the whole city of Saskatoon if I wanted to and I sometimes did.

 Women’s struggles are real, different from a man’s I think.
 Our struggles encompass everyone’s happiness besides our own, and there-in is the reason why we can’t have it all.
-Stated simply is this, we cannot make everyone happy, that’s a fact I didn’t make up. what makes us think we can I wonder?
-We want it all, we want it for our kids and our partners and, and.. like what’s with that?
+Stated simply is this, we cannot make everyone happy, that’s a fact I didn’t makeup, what makes us think we can I wonder?
+Of course, we want it all, we want it for our kids and our partners and, and.. like what’s with that?
 We give everyone else a break but never cut ourselves some slack, crazy huh?

 As we age the passage of time is etched into our faces.
 Our bodies also feel this and start a downward spiral.
 Sixty sneaks up so fast it’s a wonder we don’t get whiplash.
 We make adjustments and we cope, but there was something magical and freeing about sixty for me.
 Sixty set my mouth free, no one listens to an old person, and if they do they don’t give you any credence anyway.
 It also came to pass that I realized there was less time ahead of me than what I figured, that was a sobering fact.
 I set about writing my own life stories in hopes that others would come to realize the value of our own journeys here .